Wonderland (Sarah McLachlan album)

 Wonderland is the ninth studio album by Canadian singer-songwriter Sarah McLachlan, released on October 21, 2016 by Verve Records.
 It is McLachlan's second Christmas studio album, after 2006's Wintersong.
 The album received a nomination for Best Traditional Pop Vocal Album at the 60th Annual Grammy Awards.

 Content

 Wonderland includes eleven Christmas songs recorded by McLachlan in 2016.
 The Barnes & Noble edition features two bonus tracks.

 Track listing

+Personnel

+Credits adapted from the album's liner notes.